 - Younus Al-Taweel.
 Gaussian process emulators for computer experiments.

 - Jeremy Colman.
 Prior elicitation in extreme value modelling.

-I am also second supervisor to two PhD students in other departments :
+I am also co-supervisor to a PhD student in Automatic Control and Systems Engineering. :

 Previous PhD students